yogurt-foundation/yogurt-css-documentation/docs/transitions/transition-property.md

 ## Transition Property

-Utilities for controlling which CSS properties transition
+Utilities for manipulating which CSS properties transition

 ### Usage